 Students present forms of work appropriate to their standing in the graduate program.
 First-year students typically offer seminar papers (sometimes in draft form), usually in the spring.
 Second-year students usually present their POL 591 paper.

 Each student must successfully stand for the general examination and be recommended for continuation in the program before undertaking dissertation research.
 The purpose of the general examination is to ascertain a student’s knowledge of political science and his or her preparedness for advanced research.
 The best preparation is extensive seminar work in the department, supplemented as necessary by independent reading and study.

 The general examination consists of written examinations in three separate fields and an oral examination.
-Students may opt to take written examinations in two rather than three fields on the condition that they complete 14 (rather than the required 12) graded seminars, including a coherent three-course 500-level sequence in a third field (but not including WWS 507b, 508b, or 508c).
+Students may opt to take written examinations in two rather than three fields on the condition that they complete 14 (rather than the required 12) graded seminars, including a coherent three-course 500-level sequence in a third field (but not including SPI 507b, 508b, or 508c).
+Students must receive an average grade of B or better in these three courses in order for them to be used for the third field.
 These courses must be chosen from outside the fields covered by the two written exams.